determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 code which already functions, autotuning is as easy as inserting one or two helper functions into your code and modifying the launch command.

-For instance, let us imagine that your present directory contains DeepSpeed code and a corresponding ``single`` trial experiment configuration file ``deepspeed.yaml``.
-Then, after inserting a line or two of ``dsat``-specific code per the instructions in the following sections, launching the ``dsat`` experiments is as easy as replacing the usual experiment-launching command
+For instance, let's say your directory contains DeepSpeed code and a corresponding ``single`` trial experiment configuration file ``deepspeed.yaml``.
+Then, after inserting a line or two of ``dsat``-specific code per the instructions in the following sections, launching the ``dsat`` experiments is as easy as replacing the usual experiment-launching command:

 .. code::

    det experiment create deepspeed.yaml .

-with
+with:

 .. code::